 - a.
-To ensure that BCE's Child and Youth Risk Management Strategy remains current and effective, this strategy is monitored and reviewed annually.
+To ensure that BCE's Child and Youth Risk Management Strategy remains current and effective, this strategy is subject to review annually or more regularly as required.
 If BCE identifies concerns, particularly following a safeguarding incident, BCE's CYRMS will be reviewed. - b.
 The review is documented and involves a range of stakeholders and considers whether BCE policies and procedures were followed, the response to any safeguarding incidents managed under the CYRMS and the content and frequency of training in relation to BCE's CYRMS. - c.
 Following the review, the BCE CYRMS document is published on the BCE public website for accessibility to employees, students, parents, and volunteers.

-teaching • challenging • transforming
+teaching · challenging · transforming